-Next, we explore the sensitivity of the simple policy rules we advocate as a benchmark for successful policy implementation to the assumed underlying policymaker preferences.
-In our benchmark parameterization, we examined preferences with a unit weight on inflation variability and a weight, $\lambda = 4$ , on unemployment variability, noting that from Okun's law this implies equal weights on inflation and output gap variability.
-As with various other aspects of the policy problem we examine, however, it is unrealistic to assume that policymakers can have much confidence in the appropriate relative weights they should attach to inflation and employment stabilization in the economy from a public welfare perspective.
+Recall that in our benchmark parameterization we examined preferences with a unit weight on inflation variability and a weight, $\lambda = 4$ , on unemployment variability, noting that from Okun's law this implies equal weights on inflation and output gap variability.
+But, as with various other aspects of the policy problem we examine, it is unrealistic to assume that policymakers can have much confidence on the appropriate relative weights they should attach to inflation and employment stabilization in the economy from a public welfare perspective.
 It is therefore important to know whether a policy under consideration performs well across a range of reasonable alternative preferences.
-Indeed, robustness to such a range of preferences appears to be essential for successful implementation of inflation targeting in practice.
+Indeed, robustness to such a range of preferences would appear to be essential for successful implementation of inflation targeting in practice.

-Figures 10 and 11 present the iso-loss contours of the benchmark difference rule with weights $\lambda = 1$ and $\lambda = 8$ , respectively, comparable to that in Figure 6 with $\lambda = 4$ .
+Figures 10 and 11 present the iso-loss contours of the benchmark difference rule with weights $\lambda = 1$ and $\lambda = 8$ respectively, comparable to that in Figure 6 with $\lambda = 4$ .
 The iso-loss contours associated with placing greater emphasis on price stability (Figure 10) or employment stability (Figure 11) suggest that policies derived based on our benchmark loss function would do rather well under either alternative.
 This speaks well for the robustness of our benchmark difference rules as guides for policy, as a robust policy guide ought to perform well across a range of reasonable alternative preferences.

-5.4.
-Explicit Numerical Inflation Objective
+5.4 Explicit Numerical Inflation Objective

-The policy features we have described so far may be important not only for characterizing policy under inflation targeting, but also for characterizing policy for noninflation-targeting central banks that may not have an explicit quantitative inflation target but still recognize the value of price stability and well-anchored inflation expec-

-Figure 9 Impulse Responses to Unemployment Shock under the Difference Rule: $i_t = i{t-1} + 1 (\bar{\pi}{t+3}^e - \pi^) - 3 \Delta u{t-1}$ tations for fostering overall economic stability.
-This section examines what is arguably the most important distinguishing characteristic of inflation targeting, relative to alternative policy frameworks-namely, the specification of an explicit numerical inflation objective.
+The features of policy we described so far may be important not just for characterizing policy under inflation targeting but also for characterizing policy for non-IT central banks that may not have an explicit quantitative inflation target but, nonetheless, also recognize the value of price stability and well-anchored inflation expectations for fostering overall economic stability.
+Next, we turn to the examination of what is arguably the most important distinguishing characteristic of inflation targeting, relative to alternative policy frameworks, namely the specification of an explicit numerical inflation objective.